 The final featured Adrian Leanza, a Brown alum and now a teaching pro at nearby Fairmount Athletic Club, versus Mohamed Arafa, who is visiting from Egypt and considering attending college in the States.
 Leanza won fairly easily in three games.

-Above photo of Leanza (with trophy), Arafa, and head pro Mike Jeffries courtesy PST
+Leanza (with trophy) and Arafa with head pro Mike Jeffries

 The atmosphere was fun.
 There was a crowd of maybe 30 that included local squash players, a crew of Brown University fans out to support alums Leanza and semifinalist Bradbury Thomson, and quite a few children, including my son.
 Music played between games.
 Joe McManus, the CEO of the Pro Squash Tour, did double duty as emcee and referee.